 Talk it through

 Even if Baby’s chattiness is mostly filled with vowel sounds and the odd linked-up-consonant combo, it’s important to get in the habit of talking important decisions through as a family.
 And where Baby sleeps is a very important decision, since sleep can be worth its metaphorical weight in gold for families that spend their days chasing after active crawlers and daredevil toddle-and-climb-ers.
-There’s no guarantee that Baby will understand you when you discuss the importance of moving him to his own room, but there’s no guarantee he won’t, either.
-This way, you’ve both proved your respect for his powers of reason, and reserved the right to say, ‘I told you so.’
+There’s no guarantee that Baby will understand you when you discuss the importance of moving them to their own room, but there’s no guarantee they won’t, either.
+This way, you’ve both proved your respect for their powers of reason, and reserved the right to say, ‘I told you so.’

 One quirk of babies’ sleeping habits that can help with introducing new ideas – or new rooms – to the bedtime routine is that Baby has one, two, or even several, dress-rehearsal bedtimes every day in the form of naps.
-If he is already familiar with the room as a place for sleeping when the time for the big transition comes around, he will already have a base to build feelings of security in his new environment on top of.
+If they are already familiar with the room as a place for sleeping when the time for the big transition comes around, they will already have a base to build feelings of security in their new environment on top of.

 Stick to the routine

-Sometimes it’s not just Baby, but his loving parents who have a hard time letting go when it’s time to move him to another room.
+Sometimes it’s not just Baby, but their loving parents who have a hard time letting go when it’s time to move them to another room.
 Just because it was your idea to set the transition in motion, that doesn’t mean it can’t be hard.
 In this case, there’s nothing wrong with setting up a bit of covert surveillance of Baby’s new quarters.
-Sure, baby monitors are often used by parents of newborns who weren’t sharing as close of a living space with their parents as you and Baby were, and part of the reason he is moving into his own space is because he is a little bigger than that now, but baby monitors are as much for parents’ peace of mind as they are for babies’ safety.
+Sure, baby monitors are often used by parents of newborns who weren’t sharing as close of a living space with their parents as you and Baby were, and part of the reason they are moving into their own space is because they are a little bigger than that now, but baby monitors are as much for parents’ peace of mind as they are for babies’ safety.
 Hearing Baby’s safe, healthy breathing from down the hall can be a great way to ease your own mind enough to help you fall asleep the first few nights that you and Baby are apart.